Harold Keith Johnson: Early life

-Harold Keith Johnson was born in Bowesmont, North Dakota, on February 22, 1912.
+Harold Keith Johnson was born in Bowesmont, North Dakota, on 22 February 1912.
 After graduation from high school in 1929, Johnson attended the United States Military Academy, West Point, New York.
-On June 13, 1933, he was commissioned as a second lieutenant in the infantry.
+On June 13, 1933, he graduated USMA class of 1933 and was commissioned as a second lieutenant in the infantry.
 Johnson's first duty assignment was with the 3rd Infantry (Old Guard) at Fort Snelling, Minnesota.

 Military career

 In 1938, Johnson attended Infantry School at Fort Benning.
 Upon graduation, he was assigned to the 28th Infantry at Fort Niagara, New York.
 Requesting an overseas transfer, Johnson was reassigned to the 57th Infantry (Philippine Scouts) at Fort McKinley, Philippine Islands in 1940.

 World War II

 After the Battle of Bataan, Johnson became a prisoner of war (POW) of the Japanese on 9 April 1942.
 Participating in the Bataan Death March, Johnson was eventually imprisoned at Camp O'Donnell, Cabanatuan and Bilibid Prison.
-In December 1944, the Japanese attempted to transfer Johnson and 1600 other POWs out of the Philippines.
+In December 1944, the Japanese attempted to transfer Johnson and 1,600 other POWs out of the Philippines.
 On 14 December 1944, American fighter planes sank the Japanese ship Ōryoku Maru, killing over 300 of the POWs.
 Johnson survived and was eventually transferred to Japan.
 Unwilling to give up their POWs to the advancing Allies, Japan again transferred Johnson.
-Finally ending up in Korea, Johnson was liberated by the 7th Infantry Division on September 7, 1945.
+Finally ending up in Inchon Prison Korea, Johnson was liberated by the 7th Infantry Division on 7 September 1945.